Miniature Silky Fainting Goats

 All of our goats are registered with the Miniature Silky Fainting Goat Association (MSFGA).

 They are tested and negative for CL (Caseous Lymphadenitis), CAE (Caprine Arthritis Encephalitis), and Johne’s disease.
-Goats are regularly treated with CDT and wormed.
+Goats are regularly treated with CDT and wormed as needed based on fecal examination.

 All are 100% fainters.
 Moreover, they are all loved and spoiled beyond belief!!

-All of this also means that I needed to change up the process a bit this year.
-I have taken no reservations on kids for 2025.
+Babies are due to arrive beginning late February and continuing through late March.
 All kids will be offered to our specific goat contact list first, and be sold in a first come, first serve manner.
-Please do not hesitate to contact us with any questions or to reserve your kid now.
-As babies arrive I will post pictures, details, and availability.
+Please do not hesitate to contact us with any questions or to get on our contact list now.
+As babies arrive, I will post pictures, details, and availability.

 Racing for Home Jacey